kangqiwang/blog/resume问题.md

 The company's performance declined in the year when I went.
 During the meeting, the sales department complained that the candidates given by the Human Resource department were of low quality and had little experience.
 The Human Resource department said that the sales department was poorly managed, the experienced employees were resigned, and the new staff training was insufficient.
 The sales department complained that the transportation department was too inefficient, resulting in insufficient competitiveness.
 The customer service responded that the customer responded well.

-The data that I and my leaders discussed and obtained from erp, crm, hr, using data visualization, can make everyone clearly see that because the average sales performance is good, although we have a large number of new customers, we are lost.
-Several old salesmen, and lost their big customers.
+The data that I and my leaders discussed and obtained from erp, crm, hr, using data visualization, can make everyone clearly see that because the average sales performance is good, although we have a large number of new customers, we lost few experienced salesmen, and lost their big customers.
 This led to a slight downswing in overall performance. and newer commer sales foucus on getting the new customer, but the revenue is low than perious customers.

 as result, I reccommand to raise sales salary to hire experienced sales or give them property tranning.